andrewrk/naught/README.md

         `worker-count` can be used to change the number of workers running.
 A value of `0` means to keep the same number of workers.

+        `cwd` can be used to change the cwd directory of the master process.
+        This allows you to release in different directories.
+Unfortunately, this option doesn't update the script location.
+For example, if you start naught `naught start --cwd /release/1 server.js` and deploy `naught deploy --cwd /release/2` the script file will not change from '/release/1/server.js' to '/release/2/server.js'.
+You have to create a symlink and pass the full symlink path to naught start '/current/server.js'.
+After creating the symlink naught starts the correct script, but the cwd is still old and require loads files from from the old directory.
+The cwd option allows you to update the cwd to the new directory.
+It defaults to naught's cwd.

         Uses `naught.ipc` by default.

         Available options and their defaults: